wp-plugins/issuu-panel/readme.txt

 You can send the translation by e-mail.
 Send for pedromarcelodesaalves@gmail.com.

 == Changelog ==

+= 1.3.3 =
+* Fixed: TinyMCE lightbox was not displayed
+* Fixed: PDF list was not displayed on some websites
+* Added: Activation and uninstall hooks
+* Added: Polish translation by Arkadiusz Śnieżek

 = 1.1.1 =
 * Fixed: TinyMCE button did not work in WordPress 4.1